Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 SQLite triggers are very flexible and powerful.
 Notably, they can also use references to the `NEW` and `OLD` rows to know which rows and columns that changed, and how.

 However, triggers should be tested carefully, since their execution can block other DB operations.
 Changing triggers requires deploying a new DB migration, where the faulty triggers are dropped, and then re-created with updated SQL statements that should be executed.
 It's doable, but could cause consequences in a production environment.
-Therefore it's important to test properly before deploying triggers.
+Therefore, it's important to test properly before deploying triggers.

 ## The solution: Using SQLite triggers to cache stats